WaterRower Club Rowing Machine Review

 • Watts

-In addition to program information, the S4 separates all the tracked data into “windows”.
+On top of the program information, the S4 separates all the tracked data into “windows”.
 Each can be viewed at the same time while rowing (see photo below).

 WaterRower Club Rowing Machine S4 Monitor